-The detected concentrations of petroleum constituents in soil are sufficiently low that they pose little risk via direct contact or vapor intrusion.
-Groundwater occurrence in this area is deep and at low risk of being affected by the release.
+Residual petroleum constituents in soil is limited in areal extent.
 Remaining petroleum constituents are limited, stable, and decreasing.
 Additional assessment would be unnecessary and will not likely change the conceptual model.
 Any remaining petroleum constituents do not pose significant risk to human health, safety, or the environment under current conditions.